zouharvi/uds-rug-student/README.md

 Is the palette with a fixed threshold or is it adapted to the current user progress?
 - A0: 0 incorrect - white, 1-2 incorrect - pink, 3+ incorrect - red
 - A1: 20% easiest - white, 20%-50% easiest - pink, 50%-100% easiest (harderst) - red
+- A2: no relation to difficulty, random

+Vilém thinks the last level is needed to contrast the following phenomenon:
+If a word is for a longer time in e.g. bright red colour, I can associate this with the answer (similar to my *star* example).
+In order to rule out that this phenomenon is positively influencing the results (and not the palette), we would need the fourth group of people.

 ### Scale

 The exact scale is yet to be determined (number words, sessions and people).
-Since we have 6 groups, we may need e.g. 12 people to get 2 people per condition, and possibly more.
+Since we have 7 conditions, we may need e.g. 14 people to get 2 people per condition, and possibly more.
 Depending on whether we accept adaptivity as another factor, that increases the number of conditions.
 Naturally, we will be using between-subject design because we can not change the configuration for someone mid-experiment.